-When a claim or adjustment request meets one of the exceptions to the submission deadline, the provider is required to submit a Timely Filing Appeals Request form with a paper claim or an Adjustment/Reconsideration Request form to override the submission deadline.
+When a claim or adjustment request meets one of the exceptions to the submission deadline, the provider may submit a Timely Filing Appeals Request form.
+The Timely Filing Appeals Request form may be submitted with either a paper claim or an electronic claim.

 DOS that are beyond the submission deadline should be submitted separately from DOS that are within the deadline.
-Claims or adjustment requests received that contain both current and late DOS are processed through normal channels without review by Timely Filing and late DOS will be denied.
+Claims or adjustment requests received that contain both current and late DOS are processed through normal channels without review by Timely Filing.
+Late DOS will be denied.